ssciwr/python-project-template/README.md

 in the `src/` directory.

 The repository contains a configuration file for `pre-commit` hooks.
 To activate the hooks, run `pre-commit install`.
 This will then provide a check whenever you commit changes to the repository: In particular, the linter `flake8` will check all Python source files and iPython notebooks, and `black` will reformat all Python source files and iPython notebooks to adhere to the PEP rules.
+If the files are reformatted, or `flake8` still detects further issues, the commit will fail as the files are changed.
+You need to stage these changed files again using the `git add` command and the commit to the repository again.
+Committing these the second time should then work and you can then push to the remote.

 ## github actions